SnapXL/SnapX/README.md

 You will *not* receive any support from the ShareX project for this software.
 If you have any issues with this project, please **open an issue** in this repository.

-However, it's important to note that this project is maintained by volunteers, and we may not be able to provide support for all issues.
+However, it's important to note that this project is maintained by volunteers.
+We may not be able to provide support for all issues.
 We will do our best to help you, but we cannot guarantee that we will be able to resolve your issue.

 <p align="center"> For further information, please check the source code.</p>